surekqomi/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

 * [#199](https://github.com/Icinga/icinga-powershell-plugins/issues/199) Adds additional metadata to `Invoke-IcingaCheckDiskHealth` for disk serial number, assigned partitions, boot device, device id, system device and device name
+* [#237](https://github.com/Icinga/icinga-powershell-plugins/issues/237) Adds support for `Invoke-IcingaCheckHTTPStatus` to add the content of the website output by using the flag `-AddOutputContent`

 ## 1.6.0 (2021-09-07)